Pablo Leguizamón Arce

-Pablo Leguizamón Arce (born 5 October 1982 in Asunción, Paraguay) is a Paraguayan-born naturalized Argentine professional footballer.
+Pablo Leguizamón Arce (born 5 October 1982) is a Paraguayan-born naturalised Argentine former professional footballer.
 In 2013, Argentine newspaper Clarín named him a historic defender from Argentina's lower divisions.

-Club career
+Career

 Early career

+Leguizamón Arce was born in Asunción, Paraguay.
 His first steps in football were at Paraguayan club Sol de América.

 San Telmo

 He joined San Telmo in 2000.
 He was promoted to the first team in 2001 and spent 8 years with the club.
 In these eight years, Leguizamón Arce joined Nueva Chicago and Huracán on loan respectively.

 Huracán (loan)

 In Huracan's squad in 2006, Leguizamon teamed with Pablo Migliore, Leandro Grimi, Nicolas Sartori, Mauricio Jofre, Cristian Sanchez Prette, Martin Zapata, Walter Coyette, Esteban Vizcarra, Federico Poggi, Juan Sara, Joaquin Larrivey and Japanese player Yusuke Kato.

 Between 2001 and 2008, Leguizamon amassed 136 league appearances for San Telmo in Argentina's B Nacional.

 Villa Mitre

 He left San Telmo and joined Villa Mitre de Bahía Blanca in 2008 but left the club and joined Colegiales in 2009.